aspose-slides/Aspose.Slides-Documentation/reportingservices/getting-started/installation/integrating-manually-with-visual-studio-2005-or-2008-report-designer/_index.md

 {{% alert color="primary" %}}

-This article explains how to integrate Aspose.Slides for Reporting Services manually with Visual Studio.
+This article teaches you how to integrate Aspose.Slides for Reporting Services manually with Visual Studio.

 {{% /alert %}}